ivangfr/springboot-keycloak-openldap/README.md

 - ### simple-service

-  `Spring Boot` Web Java application that exposes two endpoints:
+  `Spring Boot` Web Java application that exposes the following endpoints:

-  - `/api/public`: endpoint that can be access by anyone, it is not secured;
+  - `GET /api/public`: it's a not secured endpoint, everybody can access it;
-  - `/api/private`: endpoint that can just be accessed by users that provide a `JWT` token issued by `Keycloak` and the token must contain the role `USER`.
+  - `GET /api/private`: it's a secured endpoint, only accessible by users that provide a `JWT` access token issued by `Keycloak` and the token must contain the role `USER`;
+  - `GET /actuator/*`: they are not secured endpoint, used to expose operational information about the application.

 ## Prerequisites